pidge1014/SRD20.Path.V.1.5/Rules.E.1.5.1.md

 In the case of boon companion, the BAB gained is equal to the first four levels(or less) of the class that first granted the animal companion class feature.

+**Cohorts**

+Cohorts function at a constant level of character level - 4.

 **Combat CR adjustments from Pathfinder 1E:**